crewagreementworkshop/exploring_crew_agreements/pages/summer.md

 We work in partnership with the [Maritime History Archive](https://mha.mun.ca/) in St. John's, Newfoundland and Labrador.

-Our program runs concurrently with the academic year and in the past we have met once a month on the first Tuesday at 2:00pm Newfoundland Time (UTC-3:30/-2:30).
+Our program runs concurrently with the academic year and in the past we have met once a month for topics on a yearly theme.
 We are hosted by the MHA on [Webex](https://www.webex.com/downloads.html).

-Plans for the 2025-2026 academic year are on-going and the call for participation will go out in late July or early August.
+Plans for the 2026-2027 academic year are on-going and the call for participation will go out in late July or early August.
 The call will be posted here and distributed via maritime history networks.
+Any ideas or feedback can be sent to [infomarworkshops@gmail.com](mailto:infomarworkshops@gmail.com).

-_Our latest program, the New Horizons Workshop, has concluded._
+_Our latest program, [We're All Maritime Historians Now - Or Are We?](https://maritimeworkshops.com/allmaritime/), has concluded._

 **Our hosts**